Nicole Goehring: Political career

 In the 30th Legislature, she serves as the deputy chair of the Standing Committee on Alberta's Economic Future, and as a member of the Special Standing Committee on Members' Services, the Select Special Child and Youth Advocate Search Committee, and the Select Special Ombudsman and Public Interest Commissioner Search Committee.

 Personal life

-Prior to serving with the Legislative Assembly, Goehring worked for close to a decade with Child and Family Services in various capacities, including as a caseworker, assessor and, most recently, as a court co-ordinator.
-Previous to this, she worked with Edmonton Integrated Services for seven years, six of which she spent in the role of group home supervisor.
+Before serving with the Legislative Assembly, Goehring worked with Child and Family Services in various capacities, including most recently as a court coordinator.
+Previous to this, she worked with Edmonton Integrated Services.

-From 1996 to 1997, Goehring worked as a peers educating peers coordinator for TERRA Association, a program she co-created and implemented in schools, hospitals and universities to provide community education in the area of teen pregnancy.
-From 1995 to 1996 she was a youth mediator with Community and Family Services.
-At that time she co-created and implemented a youth friendly mediation manual and program, and worked with Edmonton school counselors and Edmonton police officers to mediate youth related situations in schools and communities to avoid suspensions, expulsion and or criminal charges.
+Goehring worked for TERRA Association, a program she co-created and implemented in the area of teen pregnancy.
+She has worked as a youth mediator with Community and Family Services helping to co-create and implement a youth-friendly mediation manual and program.

 An active parent, she has managed sports teams, has worked on parent advisory committees and has acted as a parent liaison.